 - fresh herbs

 Cooking should be about what you enjoy eating and what your family enjoys.
 I won’t suggest experimenting at Thanksgiving, but trying different types of stuffing during the year will be a delicious way to try new flavors.

-Do I have to use potato bread for this stuffing?
+Do I have to use potato bread to make stuffing?

 No, you don’t.
 You can use your favorite bread to make your stuffing.
 I do like using the bread cubes, it makes a more uniform stuffing and potato bread cubes are more like fresh bread.
-If you want a more rustic looking stuffing use french bread or rolls and cut it up into irregular shaped cubes.
+If you want a more rustic-looking stuffing use french bread or rolls and cut it up into irregularly shaped cubes.

 **If you do use a stuffing like Pepperidge Farm, you may need more stock to reconstitute the dry cubes.

 The next step in making our stuffing is to add the cooked celery, onions, mushrooms and all the liquid from the pan to the potato bread cubes.
 Next, mix the poultry seasoning into your stock and add the stock to the stuffing mixture, mix well.

 **Don’t add all the stock, reserve half a cup, adding it only after checking the consistency of the stuffing.
 The stuffing mix should be wet, but not soggy!